 Sound familiar?
 It was okay for awhile.
 But this approach breaks down quickly.
 It’s brittle, manual, and impossible to scale across teams.

-What Brand and GTM teams actually need is trained AI:
+What Brand and GTM teams actually need is the Strategy Agent— AI that is:

 The difference is subtle but critical.
 One helps you work faster.
 The other helps you decide better.